OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 ```

 Still, violation reports are printed to the console and delivered to a violation endpoint if the `report-to` and `report-uri` directives are used.

+This is also a W3C Spec standard header.
+Supported by Firefox 23+, Chrome 25+ and Opera 19+, whereby the policy is non-blocking ("fail open") and a report is sent to the URL designated by the `report-uri` (or newer `report-to`) directive.
+This is often used as a precursor to utilizing CSP in blocking mode ("fail closed")

 Browsers fully support the ability of a site to use both `Content-Security-Policy` and `Content-Security-Policy-Report-Only` together, without any issues.
 This pattern can be used for example to run a strict `Report-Only` policy (to get many violation reports), while having a looser enforced policy (to avoid breaking legitimate site functionality).